omni-network/omni/docs/content/operate/validator.md

 ### What are the validation duties of a validator?
 - Omni validators have two duty types to perform:
-  1. Normal cosmos/cometBFT consensus : UptimeC
+  1. Normal cosmos/cometBFT consensus : UptimeC on dashboard
-  2. XChain votes and attestations: UptimeX
+  2. XChain votes and attestations: UptimeX on dashboard

 ### How do validators vote?
 - Validators vote in the Omni consensus chain, using a new feature of CosmosSDK/CometBFT called [“vote extensions”](https://docs.cosmos.network/main/build/abci/vote-extensions)